Street works permit scheme

-From 1 October 2015, Bracknell Forest has been operating under The Bracknell Forest Borough Council Permit Scheme Order 2015.
-This helps us to manage street and road works across the 915km of road network better.
-The scheme excludes any motorways and trunk roads, for which the Highways England is the Highway Authority.
+Bracknell Forest operates under The Traffic Management Permit Scheme Order.
+This helps us to manage street and road works across our 915km of road network.
+The scheme excludes any motorways and trunk roads, for which Highways England is the highway authority.

 Part 3 of the Traffic Management Act 2004 (TMA) introduced permit schemes as a different way in which activities in the public highway could be managed to improve a highway authority's ability to minimise disruption from street and road works.

 A permit scheme has the potential to improve management of all works on local road networks and significantly reduce unnecessary disruption to road users.

 Within a permit scheme, anyone carrying out works in the road will legally need to apply to us for permission, in advance of the works.